Nike-Inc/dynamo-arc/README.md

 ```

 Here, again, a relationship to one node is stored on the primary key.
 A secondary relationship is modeled on a GSI, using the same method.
 This allows a two-way, or "many-to-many", relationship to be modeled.

+## BaseEdgeStore

+The `BaseEdgeStore` extends the `Store` with a pair of methods that assist with creating a `batchWriteAll` call to add and remove records.